zarakfarid/AnomalyDetectionForSampling/README.md

 mvn -pl spot-finder-service -am spring-boot:run
 ```

-## The Spark Application is integrated with a spring boot app aswell, to provide a service layer, so that the user can train and predict using simple http requests.
+## The Spark Application

+It is integrated with a spring boot app aswell, to provide a service layer, so that the user can train and predict using simple http requests.
 It can be run both way, for running it as a spring boot application use
 ```
 clean spring-boot:run
 ```
-For actuall Spark deployemnt use "spark submit", first create a Fat-Jar by running
+For actuall Spark deployemnt use "spark submit" by first create a Fat-Jar, running the command
 ```
 mvn clean package
 ```
 and then submit the application with basic spark commands

-## The Jaeger Prototype can be run simply running the command.
+## The Jaeger Prototype

+It can be ran by executing the command.

 ```
 cd {workspace}AnomalyDetectionForSampling/Jaeger Prototype Agent